Floyd's death spurs 'Gen Z' activists to set up new DC rights group

 The death, recorded on a bystander’s cellphone, sparked a storm of protests and civil strife, thrusting the highly charged debate over racial justice back to the forefront of the political agenda five months before the Nov.
 3 U.S. presidential election.

-“We spotted each other via a mutual friend’s thread on Twitter immediately following yet another police-executed murder,” said Williams, a 22-year-old black woman who moved to Washington from Houston, Texas and is pursuing a master’s degree in criminology at Georgetown University.
+“We spotted each other via a mutual friend’s thread on Twitter immediately following yet another police-executed murder,” said Williams, a 22-year-old black woman who moved to Washington from Houston, Texas and is pursuing graduate studies at Georgetown University.

 “Now, we organize together in real life to help other first-time activists get involved in local responses to injustice.”